ibm-cloud-docs/schematics/workspace-setup.md

     <tr>
       <td><code>Plan and apply action</code></td>
       <td><img src="images/applyplan.png" alt="Plan and apply action state" width="800" style="width: 800px; border-style: none"/></td>
       <td>When you perform the plan or apply action on active, inactive, and failed state.
 Your workspace is in in progress and locked state.
 And the action is performed, if it is success, your workspace is in active state, if it contains at least one resource, your workspace is in an inactive state, on failure workspace is in failed state.
+Also the state and the files are  [persisted](/docs/schematics?topic=schematics-persist-files) for the subsequent activities.
       </td>
    </tr>
     <tr>